 “Never mix business with pleasure” was once a standard pearl of business wisdom.
 However, some employees are ignoring that advice, at least when it comes to combining business and personal travel.

-A survey released in February 2016 by the Global Business Travel Association, in partnership with American Express, found that 67 percent of business travelers said the flexibility to take advantage of “bleisure” travel was important to them.
+A survey released by the Global Business Travel Association, found that 67 percent of business travelers said the flexibility to take advantage of “bleisure” travel was important to them.
 And 36 percent of those respondents had extended business trips to include leisure travel within the previous three months.

 But before you decide to become a “bleisure” traveler, it’s important that you do your homework to avoid breaking the bank — or bending the rules.
 So, whether you have a conference in Kansas City or a meeting in Miami, here are tips for cutting costs on travel, without cutting corners when it comes to corporate travel policies.